dcmi/dc-srap/docs/srap-profile.md

 A property for the person or organization that is responsible for the publication of the resource.
 It is RECOMMENDED that the value of this property is an [`Organization shape`](#organization-shape).
 Alternatively, the value MAY be the name of the publisher as a literal value.

 > NOTE: `dct:publisher` here is used when the resource being described is not contained in a larger resource.
 For example, a technical report would be described with `dct:publisher` at this level.
 For contained works, the containing resource (periodical or monograph) SHOULD be described with its publisher.

+**bibo:hasContribution**

+The `bibo:hasContribution` property MAY be used to link the main resource to one or more ContributionContext resources that provide detailed information about the contribution context such as contributor roles and/or affiliations.
+See the [ContributionContext shape](#contributioncontext-shape) for more details.

 **dct:title**